starsys/openfoodfacts/README.md

 ## Specifications
 ### User story description:

-User has following choices on terminal:

-1. Find my substituted foods.
+System asks:

-1. Which food would you like to substitute ?
+Would you like to see already substituted foods ? y/n
-User choose option "1"
+If user press "y", systems shows him all substituted foods.

-System asks following questions to be answered by user:
+Then, or if user answers "n", system asks following questions to user:

 * Please select a category (several options identified by a number).
 User type chosen number (corresponding to wanted category) and press "enter".
     * Please select food (several options identified by a number).
 User type chosen number (corresponding to wanted food) and press "enter".

-System propose a substitute of chosen food, its description, where to buy it (if available) and a description link.
+System proposes a substitute of chosen food, its description, where to buy it (if available) and a description link.
 User may choose to save this substitute in database.

+User can quit the interface when he wants by answering "q" to any question.

 ### Functionalities